-Sam & Nala creates connections between artisan-entrepreneurs and you, your furry friend and your home.
-Together, we design and create inviting and unique global handmade goods that highlight your taste for beautiful and spirited design
+Sam & Nala travels the globe to create connections between artisan-entrepreneurs and you, your furry friend, and your home.
+Together we design and deliver intentional and inviting global handmade goods.

 These handmade canvas totes were thoughtfully created for Sam & Nala by the women of Creamos in Guatemala City, using premium upcycled denim from the New Denim Project.
 Each bag is printed with words we feel are worth sharing.